best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Once built, the HTML files containing your documentation can be opened in any browser.
 Usually this means looking for an `index.html` file in the output directory and opening it with your browser.
 This is sufficient for local usage, however, in order to improve the end-user experience and remove the need to browse the files looking for `index.html`, it is wise to host this documentation somewhere where it will be publicly available.

 Your version control platform might support hosting web pages already.
 GitHub provides this hosting via [GitHub Pages](https://pages.github.com/) and is able to host not only documentation, but any web page virtually for free.
 The book that you're reading right now is hosted in this way.
-In many cases, you may also be able to automatically update your hosted documentation using [CI](continuous-integration) practices.
+In many cases, you may also be able to automatically update your hosted documentation using [Continuous Integration](continuous-integration) practices.

 [Read the docs](https://readthedocs.org/) is a community-funded project that provides hosting for open source projects and is a great place to host any rendered documentation.